 Motivation is a kind of driving force that drives a person to achieve desired goals or certain performance levels.
 Motivation is such a force that enables someone to give his best for achieving his best.
 If an organization can fully motivate its employees through various measures then they will be able to provide the best support for the organization.
 Many psychologists studied human behavior and introduced different theories of motivation.
 Generally, employee motivation theories provide a great understanding of how people behave and which activity helps motivate them.
+Based on organizational policy and practice, employee motivation strategies may vary from one organization to another or one country to another country.

 Employee Motivation Theories